Alequin/Prime_tables/README.md

 #Aliases

-To activate a few aliases for commonly run terminal commands enter the command source project_aliases.txt
+To activate a few aliases for commonly run terminal commands enter the source project_aliases.txt

 This will activate the aliases:
+* run: Open app in default browser
+* tst: Run all tests
+* tst-u: Run all tests and update snapshots
-* run / npm start
+* bld: run webpack to build bundle
-* tst / npm test

 All project aliases can be removed using the command **clear-project-aliases**